microsoft/pxt/common-docs/identity/sign-in.md

 ## We use Google school accounts and I’m having trouble accessing MakeCode, what do I need to do?

-Google Workspace for Education made some changes in October 2023 that requires schools to explicitly authorize any 3rd party applications.
+Google Workspace for Education made some changes in October 2023 that require schools to explicitly authorize any 3rd party applications.
 Please work with your IT Administrator to make the following changes in the Google Admin Console to enable use of MakeCode with Google accounts:

 1. Sign in to your Google Admin console using an administrator account at https://admin.google.com
 2. In the Admin console, go to **Menu | Security | Access and data control | API controls**